-The Academy of Finland is committed to promoting and implementing Finland’s national Open Science and Research Roadmap 2014–2017.
-The goal is to make research publications, data and material, metadata and methods widely available for reuse.
+The Academy of Finland is committed to promoting the principles and practices of open science to improve the quality, capacity for renewal and social impact of science.
+The goal is to make the outputs produced and used in research (especially publications, research data and methods) and their metadata quickly and widely available for reuse.
+Implementing the goals of open science is also part of the work to support responsible research.
 The principles of open science must be pursued with due attention to good scientific practice and law.
+The promotion of open science and research is part of the merits that demonstrate researchers’ expertise, which are taken into account in the review of funding applications.

-We also require that principal investigators of Academy-funded research projects see to that the projects’ data are stored and made available through major national or international archives or storage services that are important in the fields concerned.
+We require that Academy-funded projects see to that the scientific publications in which the project’s results are published are open-access, and that the research data produced are made widely available.
 The degrees of data openness may justifiably vary, ranging from fully open to strictly confidential.

-Open access publishing: the research plan must include a publication plan
+Open access: the research plan includes a publication plan

-The research plan included in the application must include a publication plan that has been drafted taking into account the Academy of Finland’s open access requirement.
-The requirement particularly concerns peer-reviewed articles, but the Academy also recommends open access for other types of publications.
+The research plan of an application submitted to the Academy of Finland must include a publication plan that has been drafted considering the Academy’s open access requirement.
+The requirement particularly concerns peer-reviewed articles, but we also recommend open access for other types of publications.

-Researchers can publish their scientific articles following either green or gold open access.
-Academy funding can be used to cover research costs related to scientific publishing using the golden route.
-Academy research funding may also be used to cover costs of so-called hybrid open access publishing.
+If the project uses the gold publishing route, Academy funding can be used to cover research costs related to open access.
+Academy research funding may also be used to cover costs of a hybrid publication.

 Green open access means that researchers publish their articles in traditional subscription-based scientific journals and store parallel copies of the articles in machine-readable format in online open access repositories or databases.
 The Academy allows for an embargo period following the practices of international funders.
 The embargo is usually no more than six months, except in the humanities and social sciences where it is no more than twelve months.
 We encourage researchers to store the final, peer-reviewed and edited version of their articles.
 If this is not possible due to the publishing contract, the articles may be stored as pre-print manuscripts.